actions-marketplace-validations/axel-op_package-java-aws-lambda/README.md

 # Package an AWS Lambda in Java

+A GitHub Action to package an AWS Lambda in Java with Maven.

 AWS Lambdas in Java [should be packaged as an Uber JAR](https://docs.aws.amazon.com/lambda/latest/dg/java-package.html#java-package-maven).

 The [`maven-shade-plugin`](https://maven.apache.org/plugins/maven-shade-plugin) is used to build the Uber JAR.
 While configuring it in the `pom.xml` is the recommended way to use it, here we execute it from the command line so the `pom.xml` doesn't have to be edited.